idianal/personal-site/posts/2021/vim-tips-editing-as-super-user.md

 layout: post.njk
 title: "Vim Tips: Editing as Super User"
 date: 2021-05-09
+description: "Learn how to edit system files with Vim using a safer, more flexible alternative to launching Vim as root, preserving your personal configuration and avoiding potential pitfalls."
 ---

 On machines I manage, I often need to edit system-level configuration files in Vim.